jarrydkeir/node-redis-api/README.md

 # WPI - API Endpoints
 This section covers the API endpoints and their use.

+Where ever :id is used it requires a unique key for redis

 * /keys
     - GET - Retrieves all keys
     - DELETE - Deletes all keys